aascode/arrhythmias_detection/README.md

 [![Platform](https://img.shields.io/badge/Platform-Tensorflow-orange.svg)](https://www.tensorflow.org/)
 [![Python](https://img.shields.io/badge/Python-3.5-green.svg)]()

-# Arrthymias Detection Based on Electrocardiogram Using Deep Autoencoder
+# Arrthymias Detection Based on Electrocardiogram Using A Deep Autoencoder

 AD (Arrhythmias Detection) is a repo that investigates variant autoencoder(AE) in feature extraction, and applies them to classify from Electrocardiogram(ECG) to arrhythmias.

+Situation: We found five types of ECG from MIT-BIH arrhythmias database includes "Normal", "Paced Beat", "Premature Ventricular Contraction", "Right Bundle Branch Block" and "Left Bundle Branch Block".
+Task: It's necessary to find a better way on finding the pattern from ECG and classify an ECG signal to normal or other arrhythmias.
-Now AD includes 4 AE as feature extractor, and classify by using Random Forest (can be applied with SVM or softmax classifier, too).
+Actions: Now AD includes 4 AE as feature extractor, and classify by using Random Forest (can be applied with SVM or softmax classifier, too).

 # Arrhythmias Data